Search

 • The money is being paid to a beneficiary.

-A Roth 401(k) offers the following advantage:
+A Roth 401(k) also offers this perk:

 • You can take a partial distribution that draws from both your contributions and earnings (prorated), unlike a Roth IRA, which draws from your contributions first.